- 18.9–25.2 in

 Gyrfalcons usually spend the whole year alone or in pairs, and they appear to mate for life.
 The male performs spectacular aerial displays with dives and rolls.
 Around the pair’s cliffside nest they defend a territory nearly a mile wide, usually spaced between 3 and 60 miles from the nearest pair.
 They call aggressively to maintain the territory, and both the male and female may chase and strike at intruders—including Common Ravens, Rough-legged Hawks, and Peregrine Falcons—during breeding or nonbreeding season.
 They may also lock talons with intruders; sometimes two combatants strike the ground still locked together.
 Gyrfalcons may be mobbed by small songbirds.
 They are capable of very fast flight, and may reach speeds of 130 miles per hour when stooping for prey.
 They sometimes run or hop onto rocks to chase prey.

 Gyrfalcons show no evidence of long-term population changes in North America.
 Partners in Flight estimates the global breeding population at 70,000 individuals, with 43% spending part of the year in Canada, and 11% ranging into the U.S. during the winter.
-This is a U.S.-Canada Stewardship species and rates an 8 out of 20 on the Continental Concern Score.
-The species is not on the 2014 State of the Birds Watch List, and are not being actively managed.
+This is a U.S.-Canada Stewardship species and rates a 9 out of 20 on the Continental Concern Score.
+The species is not on the 2016 State of North America's Birds' Watch List, and are not being actively managed.
 However, there has been controversy about the effect of their use in falconry in other parts of the world.
 Declines in Scandinavia and the vicinity have been attributed to falconry, habitat modification, and egg collection.
 Other threats include shooting in Iceland and accidental capture by ptarmigan traps or fox traps in Russia.
 The remote breeding range of North American Gyrfalcons has kept them safe from such threats, though human disturbance does sometimes deter them from returning to nest sites in later years.
 The most significant current threat is climate change, which has begun to transform the landscape within their range.

 - Booms, T.L., T.J.
 Cade, and N.J.
 Clum.
 2008.
 Gyrfalcon (Falco rusticolus).
 In The Birds of North America Online, No. 114 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.